Balancing-based model reduction for switched descriptor systems: for

 \subsection{Reformulation of the switched system}

-Let us observe that $\fA_{\switch_k}^{\diff}$ is singular because the switched system \eqref{eqn:switchedODEjump:simplified} has the state variable expressed in the full dimension $\stateDim$ but it describes the state dynamic using only the differential part of each \DAE~subsystem.
-Here we provide a reformulation of \eqref{eqn:switchedODEjump:simplified} that preserves input-output mapping and thus does not alter reachability and observability sets, and, at the same time, ensures to have asymptotically stable matrices for each subsystem by making use of the appropriate number of degrees of freedom for the state variable of each system mode.
+Let us observe that, in general, $\fA_{\switch_k}^{\diff}$ is singular because, in the switched system \eqref{eqn:switchedODEjump}, the state variable is represented in the full dimension $\stateDim$, while the dynamics are described solely through the differential part of each \DAE~subsystem, which, in general, evolves in a smaller dimension space.
+In what follows, we derive an alternative formulation of \eqref{eqn:switchedODEjump} that guarantees asymptotically stable matrices for each subsystem by employing an appropriate number of degrees of freedom for the state variable in every system mode.
+By employing the definitions \eqref{eqn:QWF}, \eqref{eqn:projSel}, and \eqref{eqn:diffImpMatrices} we can rewrite system \eqref{eqn:switchedODEjump} as